ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/sophie-balshaw/
   - name: Oliver Balshaw MCIPS
     jobtitle: Purchasing Director
-    bio: Oliver is a man of many hats but his core focus is managing our Supply Chain.
-He is due to qualify in CIPS (Chartered Institute of Procurement & Supply) in summer 2021, after 4 lengthy years of night classes and exams.
+    bio: Oliver is our technically knowledgeable Purchasing Director who manages and oversees our Supply Chain.
+He is qualified in CIPS (Chartered Institute of Procurement & Supply) and has over 10 years experience in production manufacturing.
-      Oliver has over 10 years of production manufacturing experience after working hands on and learning from his father from a very young age.
 His skills have recently been utilised to support our production team with project management for an urgent order.
 Oliver is an F1 fanatic and an awesome snowboarder!
     image: /img/team4-2-.png
     interests:
       - formula1